ThibaultUrien/SemesterProject/README.md

 ####testSeparator:
 The JVM part use it.
 It *is a regexp*.
 This regexp is used to separate distinct tests inside a test file.
 The file will be split on this regexp.
 That's why regexp must not match for a part of the string describing you test.
 Those part would be lost after the splitting.
-Note that if the split result in some strings that are not test results (like if your file have some header), those string will be verbosely ignored.
+Note that if the split result in some strings that are not test results (like if your file have some-header), those string will be verbosely ignored.

 ####paramSeparator
 The JVM part use it.